maximbilan/iOS-Swift-Drawing-App/README.md

 }
 </pre>

-For clearing the view we need remove all lines and update the display:
+For clearing the view we need remove all points from bezier path, reset the pre render image and update the display:

 <pre>
 preRenderImage = nil